louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 Current IP Multicast applications include IP TV distribution in ISP networks and trading services for financial institutions.
 Many reasons explain the difficulty of deploying IP Multicast {{DIOT}}.
-From the application's viewpoint, a key challenge with IP Multicast is that even if there is a unicast path between two hosts, there is no guarantee that it will be possible to create and maintain a multicast tree between these two hosts to efficiently exchange data using IP multicast.
-To cope with this problem, the applications must implement a multicast solution and a unicast solution.
-This increases the complexity and the cost of the application.
+From the application's viewpoint, a key challenge with IP Multicast is that even if there exists a unicast path between two hosts, there is no guarantee that it will be possible to create and maintain a multicast tree between these two hosts to efficiently exchange data using IP multicast.
+To cope with this problem, applications must implement both a multicast solution and a unicast solution.
+This increases the complexity and the cost of these applications.
-For this reason, many applications that send the same information to a large set of receivers, such as streaming services and software updates, still rely on TCP or QUIC over unicast.
+For this reason, many applications that send the same information to a large set of receivers, such as streaming services or software updates, still rely on TCP or QUIC over unicast.
 This is inefficient from the network viewpoint as the network carries the same information multiple times.